Turk Schonert

+Schonert played college football for the Stanford Indians (now Cardinal) and was selected in the ninth round in the 1980 NFL draft.
+After his playing career, he was a long-time quarterbacks coach.
+He was an offensive coordinator for the NFL's Buffalo Bills in 2008 and was the head coach of the United Football League (UFL)'s Sacramento Mountain Lions in 2012.

 Playing career

-Early years
+Early life

 Schonert was a two-time All-American quarterback at Servite High School in Anaheim, California.
 He also played in the 1968 Little League World Series as a shortstop and third baseman for the Garden Grove, California team that finished in third place.

 College career

 As a senior quarterback at Stanford University, Schonert followed Guy Benjamin and Steve Dils, who each won the Sammy Baugh Trophy given to college football's top passer, and was backed up by freshman John Elway.
 Schonert finished as the school's third consecutive NCAA passing champion and set a team record for completion percentage.
 The season highlight came when Schonert led Stanford back from a 21–0 halftime deficit to tie top ranked USC, 21–21, ultimately costing the Trojans the national title.

 Professional career

-Schonert was selected by the Chicago Bears in the ninth round of the 1980 NFL Draft but never played for the franchise.
+Schonert was selected by the Chicago Bears in the ninth round of the 1980 NFL draft but never played for the franchise.
 He played nine seasons with the Cincinnati Bengals, including the Super Bowl XVI and Super Bowl XXIII teams, and in between his stints with the Bengals, spent one season with the Atlanta Falcons.
 Schonert retired in 1989, finishing his career with 11 touchdowns, 20 interceptions and a 7–5 record as a starting quarterback.